tevaum/easy-jwt/README.md

 $ openssl genrsa -f4 -out keys/keyc.pem 4096
 ```

-Then, you only have to create a the token engine like this:
+Then, you only have to create a token engine like this:

 ```javascript